 First year students, M-REIS are given priority.
 Student from other study programs must contact course responsible to find out if they can take the course.

-A candidate with a completed qualification shall have the following learning outcomes in the course:
+A qualified candidate shall have acquired the following learning goals:

 The course responsible is available for questions during office hours.